 He can't get involved with this girl that way.
 She isn't one of random trysts, hot, panting, and moaning on top of him.
 She isn't someone to be used and forgotten.
 She deserves more, deserves better that what he has to offer her.
 She is the kind of girl who gets attached.
 Flynn Rider is the kind of guy who is allergic to attachment.
 If he tries his usual routine, it could be disastrous.

 It concerns him that his first thought is for her well-being and not if he would ever see the crown again.

 Her hot breath dances over his face.
-This isn't a seduction.
-She doesn't have any idea what she is doing, but the sensation forces him to think of cold rivers, the Stabbington brothers, and multiplication tables.
-He can feel her heart, too, against his palm on her back.
+This isn't a seduction, she doesn't have any idea what she is doing, but the sensation forces him to think of cold rivers, the Stabbington brothers, and multiplication tables.
+He can feel her heart, too, against the palm on her back.
 The rabbit-fast rhythm makes him feel better about his own hammering pulse, but not by much.

 Did she even know what it meant to make a man's heart pound?
 He swallows and breathes and tries to ignore just how close she is.

 She asks when he doesn't respond.
 He always has something to say, but not now.
 Not this close.
 Not like this.
 He closes his eyes.